Ar0519/CHATBOT/README.md

 # Chatbot Java GUI Client Server using Database

-Implementasi Chatbot dalam socket dan menggunakan Database sebagai keyword.
+Implementation of Chatbot using socket and Database as keywords.

-Data didatabase masih sedikit, jadi botnya masih butuh banyakk data lagi.
+The data in the database is still limited, so the bot still needs a lot more data.